modmore/docs/en/03_MoreGallery/v1.x/Snippets/01_mgGetTags.md

 #### `&resource`

 Defaulting to the current resource, the `&resource` property allows you to choose what resource (by its ID) to load the tags for.

-Setting this to 0 (or empty) will result in all tags across the entire site being loaded.
+Leave empty to use the current resource.
+Set to `0` to search across the entire site.

 **Default**: Current Resource